-The Pontic lyra (or kemenche) is a 3 stringed musical instrument played primarily by those whose origins lay in the Pontus region of north eastern Turkey, those who reside in the northern parts of Greece, and also people from many other parts of the world.
-It is also known as the Pontian lyra, Pontic fiddle and kemenche.
+The Pontic lyra (or kemenche) is a 3 stringed musical instrument played primarily by those living in the historic Pontus region of north eastern Turkey and those who reside in the northern parts of Greece who originated from there.
+It is also known as the Pontian lyra, Pontic fiddle or kemençe (kemenche).
 It is without doubt the musical instrument that defines Pontic culture, and has a very distinct melody unlike any other instrument.

 The Pontic lyra comprises a narrow box shaped body which includes a neck and a pegbox, and a soundboard which covers the body.
 The body is either made by hollowing out a single piece of wood, or by gluing pieces together.
 The best lyra are said to be made of extremely dense wood such as plum, mulberry and walnut.
 Cedar is sometimes used.
 The soundboard is made of pine or spruce.

 The sides of the body are generally 2-3mm in thickness, as is the soundboard.
 The pegs are made of hardwood (usually the same wood as the body) and are inserted from the front.
 The chords are made of wire although sheep's gut was used historically.
 When using wire chords, two Violin A (La) chords are used, whilst the high pitched chord is a guitar 13 or 14 (Si) chord.
 Various other combinations of chords can also be used.

 Traditionally, the bow (doksar) was made from an olive branch however nowadays it's made from any light piece of wood.
 Hair from a male horse's tail was used historically however bows with synthetic hair are more commonly used nowadays.
 While playing, the tension of the bow hair is controlled by the second and third finger while it is held palm upwards.